dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/facebook-logins.md

 ## Create the app in Facebook

-*  Navigate to the [Facebook for Developers](https://developers.facebook.com) page and sign in.
+*  Navigate to the [Facebook Developers app](https://developers.facebook.com/apps/) page and sign in.
 If you don't already have a Facebook account, use the **Sign up for Facebook** link on the login page to create one.

 * Tap the **Create App** button in the upper right corner to create a new App ID.